Jerry Gray: Atlanta Falcons

 On January 31, 2023, Gray was hired as assistant head coach/defense for the Atlanta Falcons.

+San Francisco 49ers

+On April 9, 2026, the San Francisco 49ers hired Gray to serve as the team's defensive pass-game coordinator.

 Personal life

 Gray and his wife Sherry, also from Lubbock, have two sons together.
 The eldest was a defensive back for the SMU Mustangs.

 Gray started the Jerry Gray Foundation in 2002 and it continues to actively supports youth in Lubbock, providing scholarships in partnership with Texas Tech.